cambrian/bridge-client/README.md

 // This file is also in test/example.ts. import * as WebSocket from 'ws'

-import { BridgeClient, Call, observe } from '@src'
+import { BridgeClient, Call, Server, observe } from '@src'

 async function makeSocket (): Promise<WebSocket> {
   return new Promise<WebSocket>((resolve, _) => {